Gifts from Enola: History

-Present-day

 In 2010, the band released a full-length album titled Gifts From Enola, and embarked on a supporting tour of the U.S, Europe and Japan.
 The band released A Healthy Fear in November 2012.

 On April 3, 2013 the band announced via their web site that after 7 years they'd be putting the band "to sleep".

-After six years Gifts From Enola had a two reunion shows in Belgium on dunk!fest and US in Saint Vitus bar.
+Six years later, Gifts From Enola had a two reunion shows in Belgium on dunk!fest and US in Saint Vitus bar.